 Generation Z have now taken over and are characterized as people born between 1995 – 2010.
 They’re recognized by their love of the social media platform TikTok and support of school strikes in the name of child-activist Greta Thunberg.
 Gen Z are the people who have lived their entire lives online which makes them as comfortable on the internet as interacting with people in their own home.

 This group of people are the next to take to the skies and will pave the way as new-age travelers.
 There are already some trends emerging, along with no-fly holidays on the rise and people looking for authentic experiences.
 Gen Z will soon be looking to travel all over the world and settle in different countries.
+May are researching how to get Italian citizenship and apply for an Italian passport as it allows you access to the entire European Union.
+Italy has a special law that grants citizenship through jure sanguinis or by descent.
 That’s why at Italian Dual Citizenship we’ve created the Gen Z Affordability Index to find out which countries are the cheapest based on the price of some of Gen Z’s favorite activities.
 We also included necessities such as rent, food and petrol, but also added some items most-loved by Gen Z including the cost of a coffee, the price of a monthly gym membership and how much it costs for unlimited internet in each country.

 Read ahead to find out which countries Gen Z may be settling in in the near future and why there are some unlikely choice which rank so highly.

 India has amassed a bit of a cult following in recent years.
 The country, shunned by the older generation but raved about by hostel-dwelling youths, came out as the cheapest country, scoring top marks for almost all the categories.
 India offers the third-cheapest coffee in the world, great for those wanting to grab a to-go cup before work.